-A year ago, I published my opening blog post, just before my flight to Romania, where the history of the Blue Tram started.
+I have published an opening blog post in June 2019, just before my flight to Romania, where the history of the Blue Tram has started.

 Very often, I handwrite first the sketches of my blog posts in a notebook with a rainbow which I got from my friend Catalina.
 Sometimes the texts are born in my diary.

 Because I am passionate about journalism I would like my blog to be like a newspaper which publishes the voices of other people, describing interesting places and events, also with my reflections.
 I do many interviews with people, who have inspired me.

 Whether it’s an interview for a professional newspaper or a blog, I always handwrite notes.
 My attention is focused differently when I listen and do notes compared to when I record the interview.
 I have to write quickly, but I am better able to catch special confessions with the feelings of the present moment.

 When my post is very long, I like to sometimes ask for help from my friend, who is a professional editor and great poet, Trevor Conway.
 I think it’s important for a native speaker to look at the article from a different angle before publishing.
 I also look at both the texts in English & in Polish the next day.
 I care about professional writing.